michael/editable-website/README.md

 Read the discussion on [Hackernews](https://news.ycombinator.com/item?id=35456083).

+Editable Website won the 2nd price in the [SvelteHack 2023](https://hack.sveltesociety.dev/winners). 🥳 We still can't believe it.
+Big thanks to the [Svelte Society](https://sveltesociety.dev/) and congrats to the other winners, and everyone who participated. 🙏 So many inspiring projects!

 ## But why?

 It's a dynamic website but light as a feather compared to building on top of a CMS.
 It makes editing content self-explanatory for end-users.